MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 {:.important}
 > **This setup forms part of the demonstration for Practical 2.
 Make sure your final circuit can be connected to a signal generator and the output plotted on your oscilloscope.**
->
-> If you happen to have a signal generator that can only output a maximum of ~2.2V (some units are currently malfunctioning), please demonstrate with a different signal generator able to output at least 3.3V.

 ## Question 2: NPN Emitter Follower
 If the practical is functioning as intended, you may have noticed a problem in Question 1.2 - the HIGH output of the LM358 is roughly around the cutoff value for the STM32 to detect a HIGH logic signal.
 You may get lucky and the random tolerance of your particular chip is a little higher than the cutoff, or you may be unlucky and its well below the threshhold.
 The point is is that this is obviously not good enough.